Skip links

 PPC and SEO are both very valuable ways of reaching new patients and growing your practice, but they’re good for different reasons.

-Which is better, ppc or seo?
+Which is better, PPC or SEO?

-Which is better, ppc or seo?
+Which is better, PPC or SEO?

 Let’s break this down a little: